LukaszMazurek/ManagmentAppFlask/README.md

 # OurMeetup App
-Plan the meetups with your friends.
+Talk with your friends on your own private forum
 Meke groups of friends.
-Each group have their own private forum.
-Apllication also send you a remminder about meeting.
 # Run
 python3 run.py
 # State